JS-LinuxK8Infra/Golang/README.md

 ## 💻 Systematic Go Learning & Development

-Structured Go language learning environment documenting core progression from syntax → data structures → control flow → automation fundamentals.
+Structured Go language learning environment documenting core progression from syntax → data structures → control flow → structs & methods → CLI tooling.
 Built over 30+ exercises with full operational logs, screenshots, and debugging documentation to reinforce reproducible, verifiable growth.

 🧠 Focus: Go fundamentals for IaC & platform automation · 🪵 30+ logged troubleshooting events · ⚙️ Verified reproducible execution

 ## 🚀 Project Overview

 This repository documents a dedicated, systematic learning initiative for Go, with a focus on core concepts essential for modern Platform Engineering and Infrastructure as Code (IaC).
-The goal is to build the knowledge necessary for developing high-performance, concurrent, and scalable systems tools (CLI utilities, API services, Kubernetes controllers).
+The goal is to build the knowledge necessary for developing high-performance, concurrent, and scalable systems tools (CLI utilities (current) Microservices in progress).

 | Environment | Detail |
 | :--- | :--- |